diffblue/gitlab/doc/subscriptions/index.md

 ##### Screenshot 1: License overview

+1. On the top bar, select **Menu > Projects** and find your project.
-On the left sidebar, access your projet's overview by clicking its avatar (if you haven't specified an avatar for your project, this button will appear as a single letter).
-Take a screenshot of the project overview that clearly displays the license you've chosen for your project.
+1. On the left sidebar, select your project avatar.
+If you haven't specified an avatar for your project, the avatar displays as a single letter.
+1. Take a screenshot of the project overview that clearly displays the license you've chosen for your project.

 ![License overview](img/license-overview.png)